patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Now, let's jump into the interesting stuff and start using the shell.
-For this example, we'll do most of the configuration in the `bootstrap.tsx` file.
+👉 Now that we covered all the basics, let's jump into the interesting stuff and start using some of the shell features.
+Open the `bootstrap.tsx` file and instanciate a `Runtime` object.
+Then, register the remote module.

 ```tsx
 // host - bootstrap.tsx